usnistgov/xslt-blender/sts-viewer/readme.md

 A longer-term maintenance plan remains to be formulated, based on the usefulness of the resource and how widely (and by whom) it is adopted.
 Internal users are our first but not the only audience.
 Users who wish to ensure this application has long-term viability are encouraged to fork it in addition to finding other ways to support it.

-Contrapositively, if you use this application and tell no one, the developer will not know and it may become moribund, or disappear at any time, if only because no one was thought to care.
-(You can prevent that.)
+If you use this application and tell no one, the developer will not know and it may become moribund, or disappear at any time, if only because no one was thought to care.
+You can prevent that.

 ## XSLT Version

-Currently this is built in XSLT 1.0 for lightest possible browser footprint.
+Currently this is built in XSLT 1.0 for lightest possible browser footprint, and consistently with the host project [XSLT Blender](../README.md).

 We can port to XSLT 3.0 later if need be (or spin off application logic to other applications).